 A native New Englander, Donald MacJannet did not initially seem destined to be the friend and educator of world leaders, nor the donor of an ancient priory.
 He was born in 1894 in Sterling, Massachusetts to Robert McJannet, a fundamentalist Scottish-born minister, and Irene Waters, of old New England ancestry.
 Donald was orphaned at age 15 and was sent with his sister to live with a family friend in Medford, Massachusetts, not far from Tufts College (as it was known at the time).
-She was a widow of modest means and MacJannet became the sole support of not only his younger sister, but also of the woman and her son.
+She was a widow of modest means, and MacJannet became the sole supporter of not only his younger sister, but also of the woman and her son.

 MacJannet attended Tufts, partly on scholarship, and partly through his own propensity for earning his keep, working after school as a church janitor and cookware salesman.
 MacJannet thrived at Tufts, and in many ways, the college became his family.
 He won a varsity letter for track, sang in the glee club, and took up languages – French, German, and Latin.
 When he graduated Phi Beta Kappa in 1916 with a degree in French literature, his classmates bestowed on him a rare distinction, voting him both Class Day and Commencement Orator.